 sudo certbot renew

-Properly configuring SSL in Apache or Nginx is vital.
-It ensures a secure connection and protects users from cyber threats.
+That is essential to properly configure the use of SSL by Apache or Nginx.
+It provides a secure connection and users against cyber threats.

 With ARZ Host VPS Hosting Services, you get a free SSL Certificate and many many more perks, See more in our VPS section.

-SSL (Secure Sockets Layer) is a security protocol that encrypts all data between a user’s browser and your web server.
-This makes it impossible to steal sensitive information and stops malicious hackers from intercepting login credentials, payment information, and personal data.
-SSL helps build trust with visitors.
-Websites using SSL show “HTTPS” and a padlock icon in the browser, which indicates a secure connection.
+SSL (Secure Socket Layer) is a security protocol that will encrypt all the data between the browser of the user and your web server.
+This prevents the theft of sensitive information and prevents the malicious attackers intercepting the login credentials, payment information, and personal data.
+SSL assists in the development of confidence with the visitors.
+Websites that operate on the basis of the SSL display padlock and HTTPS on the browser, which represents a secure connection.

-To install SSL on your VPS, you need:
+In order to install the SSL on your VPS, you require:

-You can buy an SSL Certificate from a Certificate Authority (CA).
-Or, you can get one for free from a provider like Let’s Encrypt.
-During the purchase, you will generate a CSR on your VPS.
-Then, submit it to the CA to get a certificate.
+SSL Certificate can be purchased by a Certificate Authority (CA).
+Or, you can find a free one provided by such a provider as Let’s Encrypt.
+To the purchase, you will create a CSR on your VPS.
+After that, send it to the CA so as to receive a certificate.

-For Apache, enable the SSL module.
-Then, update the virtual host config to point to your SSL certificate files.
+In the case of Apache, the SSL module should be enabled.
+After that change the virtual host config to refer to your SSL certificate files.
 Finally, restart Apache.
-With Nginx, you must change your server block to use HTTPS (port 443).
-You need to set the paths to your SSL certificate, private key, and CA bundle files.
-Once you have changed the configuration, restart the webserver.
+With Nginx, you will have to modify your server block to HTTPS (443).
+You must configure the location of your CA bundle files, private key and your certificate files.
+After configuring the webserver, restart the webserver.

 Read More: